kubeshauseli17/project2-Hockey-forum/readme.md

 As a developer I want to be able to verify the users identity and log their content sitewide.

-As a visitor I'd like to browse the forum.
-If I appreciate the content I'd like to become a member.

 As the thread poster I'd like to moderate the posts on my thread.
 Deleting posts or updating my own to my needs.